Run dynamic application security testing (DAST) on Polaris

 • APIs

-A target is identified by its Entry Point URL.
-A separate DAST profile is needed for each target you want to scan.
-A single target can be used for testing a web application or an API, but not both.
+A target is identified by its Entry Point URL and can be Internet-accessible or internal (inside a private network).
+A separate DAST profile is needed for each target you want to scan with fAST Dynamic.
+A single DAST project can be used for testing a web application or an API target, but not both.

 Create a DAST project for a web application target